9ShAdow/SAE/DOCUMENTATION/user.md

 ## How to start ?

-The first thing to do is run the server1.py file, once you have run this file you can run the client.py file.
+The first thing to do is run the server1.py file, once you have run it file you can start the client.py.

-You must run this two file with python or python3
+You must run this two file with python or python3.

 # Now we are ready to start!